qmhc/vite-plugin-dts/README.md

   /**
    * Manual set include glob
    *
-   * Defaults base on your tsconfig.json include option */
-  include?: string | string[]
+   * By Default it base on 'include' option of the tsconfig.json */ include?: string | string[]

   /**
    * Manual set exclude glob
    *
-   * Defaults base on your tsconfig.json exclude option, be 'node_modules/**' when empty */
-  exclude?: string | string[]
+   * By Default it base on 'exclude' option of the tsconfig.json, be 'node_module/**' when empty */ exclude?: string | string[]